strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 ## General logic

-Migration are run using javascript migration files stored in `database/migrations`.
+Migrations are run using JavaScript migration files stored in `./database/migrations`.

 Migration files should export 2 functions `up()` and `down()`.
 - The `up()`function is used when upgrading (ex: adding a new table `my_new_table`)